+Triamcinolone is available by prescription only.
 Triamcinolone is a synthetic glucocorticoid.
 Triamcinolone is an anti-inflammatory used to treat contact allergic dermatitis, atopy, dry skin, crusting, scaling, lick granulomas, acute arthritis, and inflammatory eye diseases.
 Triamcinolone works by reducing the swelling of irritated areas.

 Triamcinolone is a corticosteroid, which reduces swelling.
 It's used to treat many different conditions, including inflammation, and immune and allergic disorders.

 Topical corticosteroids are indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.